OpenBB-finance/backend-for-terminal-pro/README.md

 This file is a dictionary, and each dictionary within represents a widget.

 Each widget will have the following properties:

-# Widget Type Definition

-widgets.json definitions

-All of the values available are here

 ```jsonc
 {